It All Started with a Bad Piece of Brisket

 Let’s rewind a bit to one of my favorite stories that Rich tells.
 He was born in, and spent much of his youth, in Sardina, Italy.
 His mother is Italian and met his father while he was stationed in Italy with the US Coast Guard.
 Naturally, Rich’s first language was Italian.
 From a young age, his father instilled in him a sense of patriotism that he carries with him to this day.
 As a young boy in Italy he became fascinated with everything about the United States, and what’s more American than Texas?
 He loved westerns and cowboys from the moment he learned to walk.
 Fast forward to his time in the Navy, he still loved Texas, and he still loved westerns, but he didn’t own a pair of cowboy boots and was stationed in California.
 During a trip through Texas he passed through El Paso, and he says he fell in love.
 As a teenager who grew up in El Paso, I laughed when I heard this story.
 I hadn’t yet learned to appreciate the beauty and community of El Paso, but thankfully I have a step dad who showed me just how special this place is, and it all started with that horrible piece of brisket, I just didn’t know it at the time.

 Suzanne and Rich met in December 2006 in none other than El Paso, Texas.
 Their love story was inevitable and before I knew it we were leaving El Paso and moving to Michigan.
 I was a devastated bratty teenager and during those years, I never let them forget it.
-I spent the vast majority of every single day reminded them just how much I wanted to move back home, looking back now, I wish I could have appreciated all the memories we made in such a beautiful state.
+I spent the vast majority of every single day reminding them just how much I wanted to move back home.
+Looking back now, I wish I could have appreciated all the memories we made in such a beautiful state.
 One of the memories was when my mom taught Rich how to grill a proper steak, and it didn’t involve propane or gas, just fire.
 The day she showed him how to use that chimney, there was no turning back.
 Eventually my constant nagging about moving back to El Paso led us back home, and we were bringing my brand new baby brother Marcello with us.
 That move took a toll on my family financially, but at 16, I didn’t have a clue.

 During the early years of being back in El Paso, Rich was working full time as a Dental Supplies Technician and Salesman.
 Suzanne was a teacher but decided to stay at home and raise Marcello until he was school age.
 It was during this time that Rich made that first brisket.
 He was convinced that he could get the fat on the brisket to taste like butter, I ate a lot of brisket during those days and I spit out even more fat.
 It was five years of experimenting in our backyard, research, and cookouts.
 The determination Rich had to perfect his recipe was encouraged by the fulfillment he received in providing a place where our family and friends could come together and enjoy good food and good company.